AlanGraham/Existential/Existential.Net.Docs/articles/using/using_maybe.md

 ## Getting a value from Maybe&lt;T&gt;

-There are a number of methods on Maybe&ltT&gt; for retrieving a value from it safely:
+There are a number of methods on Maybe&lt;T&gt; for retrieving a value from it safely:
 * **[GetValueOr(T)](xref:Existential.Maybe`1#Existential_Maybe_1_GetValueOr__0_)** -
 you specify a default value to return if none exists.
 * **[GetValueOr(Func&lt;T&gt;)](xref:Existential.Maybe`1#Existential_Maybe_1_GetValueOr_System_Func__0__)** -